 What to expect

 Have you ever started on a video project and realized you needed a script?
-We’ll share with you some important tips and ideas for writing video scripts to ensure the best results.
+In this post, we’ll share some important tips and ideas for writing video scripts to ensure the best results.
 We’ll cover:

 - The process for writing your script